examsys/examsys/testing/javascript/tests/readme.txt

 -------------------

 Contains an array of all the JavaScript files that are needed by the tests in the suite.
-They should be described by the full path to them from the root of Rogō, without a leading slash.
+They should be described by the full path to them from the root of ExamSys, without a leading slash.
 The scripts will be loaded in the order they are in the array.

 $setup->fixture_html